Learn to let go of things you cannot control

 Yes, you are the biggest asset of your business.
 A Small Business owner has to take critical decisions, perform or supervise tasks, pretty much everything.

-Outsource your Accounts Receivables to a Collection Agency:
+Outsource your aging AR to a Collection Agency

-Recovering money from clients who refuse on pay on time can be really frustrating.
-It can eventually lead you to writing those off as a complete loss in the accounting books.
+Recovering money from clients who refuse to pay on time can be really frustrating.
+It can eventually lead you to write those off as a complete loss in the accounting books.

-Creating systems for common tasks such as recovering money from accounts over 60-90 days past due by involving a professional Debt Collection Agency.
+Creating well-planned policies for common tasks such as recovering money from accounts over 60-90 days past due by involving a professional Debt Collection Agency.
 It will not only help you to recover some of that lost money but drastically reduce your stress and of your employees.

 Developing systems also means you don’t have to reinvent the wheel every time you get a new client or launch a new product.